XPMUser/XPMUser.github.io/README.md

   - 1.11.0 Mode | Directions of Files! http://op2015.byethost5.com/?i=1

     This version doesn't have the question interface, but it's bypassed.
 I fixed the directions of files bugs.
 This is the first Education Edition on Byethost.
+The E-Nigma hat has been fixed.

 - My Ultimate Edition Versions: